19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (c) lightning, earthquake, storm, fire, flood, subsidence, landslide, mudslide or other natural disaster.

-(4) Where, in the opinion of the Authority, any permanent directional or wayfinding signage that relates to all or any public paths leading to or away from, or on, under or over, any land is not kept or maintained in a state of good repair or in a proper and clean condition or is obscured, the Authority may give an order to the proprietor or occupier of the land requiring the proprietor or occupier of the land to repair, clean or uncover, or cause to be repaired, cleaned or uncovered, the signage at the proprietor’s or occupier’s cost.
+(4) Where, in the opinion of the Authority, any permanent wayfinding signage that relates to all or any public paths leading to or away from, fronting, adjoining or abutting on, or on, under or over, any land is not kept or maintained in a state of good repair or in a proper and clean condition or is obscured, the Authority may give an order to the proprietor or occupier of the land requiring the proprietor or occupier of the land to repair, clean or uncover, or cause to be repaired, cleaned or uncovered, the signage at the proprietor’s or occupier’s cost.

+[Act 38 of 2018 wef 02/01/2019]

 (5) An order under subsection (4) must specify —

-(a) the permanent directional or wayfinding signage to be repaired, cleaned or uncovered;
+(a) the permanent wayfinding signage to be repaired, cleaned or uncovered;

+[Act 38 of 2018 wef 02/01/2019]

 (b) the time by which the work for repairing, cleaning or uncovering the signage must start; and